iamluanem/offer-eligibility-api-/README.md

 Expected response: `{"inserted": 1}`

-**Important:**
-- Transaction IDs must be unique.
-If you get a "UNIQUE constraint failed" error, the transaction ID already exists in the database.
+**If you get "UNIQUE constraint failed" error:**
-- To test multiple times, change the `id` field to a different UUID (you can modify any character in the UUID).
+- The transaction ID already exists.
+Change the `id` field (modify any character in the UUID).
-- Alternatively, delete the database file (`rm ./offer_eligibility.db`) and restart the server to start fresh.
+- Or delete the database: `rm ./offer_eligibility.db` and restart the server.
-- The automated test script (`./test-api.sh`) handles this automatically by generating unique UUIDs.
+- Or use the automated test script: `./test-api.sh` (handles UUIDs automatically).

 ##### 4. Check Eligible Offers